 The Labramaner is no exception to this rule and due to its very active nature and a hunting drive, you should always be well equipped to present your pup with a treat whenever it deserves one.

-Since the Labramaner is known to be an active dog, it is important that you keep meat based treats in your possession.
+Since the Labramaner is known to be an active dog, you must keep meat-based treats in your possession.

-Meat-based special treats are also great for keeping the teeth of your dog sharp as well as providing it with the energy levels it needs in order to sustain throughout the day.
+Meat-based special treats are also great for keeping the teeth of your dog sharp as well as providing it with the energy levels it needs to sustain throughout the day.

 Other than this if you’re taking your Labramaner out for a hunt and think meat would be a bit too much of a hassle to carry around then you can opt for other options.

-Small dog biscuits in different flavours can be found in a variety of different brands and you need to choose the best one for you and your pup.
+Small dog biscuits in different flavors can be found in a variety of different brands and you need to choose the best one for you and your pup.